CharlieDigital/covidcureid/README.md

 The idea for this application is to extract the information from the CURE ID application which is managed by the FDA.

-The CURE ID application contains case report forms (CRFs) for treatments for COVID (and many other diseases) using so-called off-label usage of the drugs.
+The [CURE ID](https://cure.ncats.io/explore) application contains case report forms (CRFs) for treatments for COVID (and many other diseases) using so-called off-label usage of the drugs.

 These are usages for which there may not yet be FDA approval but in some circumstances, the treatments may be the best option available.

-## Organization
+## Code Organization

 The `server` directory contains the files for the server side of the application.
 This is built using C# and Azure Functions.